 The constitution does not explicitly address religious freedom, but the Charter of Fundamental Rights and Freedoms, a supplementary constitutional document, guarantees freedom of religious conviction and the fundamental rights of all regardless of their faith or religion.
 It states every individual has the right to change religion or faith; to abstain from religious belief; and to freely practice religion, alone or in community, in private or public, “through worship, teaching, practice, or observance.”
 The charter defines religious societies, recognizing their freedom to profess their faith publicly or privately and to govern their own affairs, independent of the state.
-It stipulates conscientious objectors may not be compelled to perform military service and the conditions for religious instruction at state schools shall be set by law.
+It stipulates conscientious objectors may not be compelled to perform military service and that conditions for religious instruction at state schools shall be set by law.
 The charter states religious freedom may be limited by law in the event of threats to “public safety and order, health and morals, or the rights and freedoms of others.”

-The law states the MOC’s Department of Churches is responsible for religious affairs.
+The law states the MOC Department of Churches is responsible for religious affairs.
 While religious groups are not required by law to register with the government and are free to perform religious activities without registering, they have the option to register with the MOC.
 The law establishes a two-tiered system of registration for religious groups.
 The MOC reviews applications for first- and second-tier registration with input from other government bodies, such as the Office for Protection of Private Data, and outside experts on religious affairs.
 The law does not establish a deadline for the MOC to decide on a registration application.
 Applicants denied registration can appeal to the MOC to reconsider its decision and, if again denied, to the courts.

-For second-tier registration, a group must have been registered with the Department of Churches for 10 years, have published annual reports throughout the time of its registration, have membership equal to at least 0.1 percent of the population, or approximately 10,600 persons.
+For second-tier registration, a group must have been registered with the Department of Churches for 10 years, have published annual reports throughout the time of its registration, and have membership equal to at least 0.1 percent of the population, or approximately 10,700 persons.
 The group must provide this number of signatures as proof.
 Second-tier registration entitles religious groups to government subsidies.
 In addition, only clergy of registered second-tier religious groups may perform officially recognized marriage ceremonies and serve as chaplains in the military and at prisons.
 Prisoners who belong to unregistered religious groups or groups with first-tier status may receive visits from their own clergy, outside of the prison chaplaincy system.

 Religious groups registered prior to 2002 have automatic second-tier status without having to fulfill the requirements for second-tier registration.